luna026/rd-prioritization-agent/README.md

 # R&D Experiment Prioritization Agent
+**Kaggle Capstone — Agents for Business Track**

-An AI agent system for R&D teams that analyzes previous experiment outcomes, current constraints, and project goals to recommend the next best experiments and generate a short decision-ready memo.
+An enterprise-grade multi-agent system that analyzes R&D experiment history and recommends the next best experiments to run — with reasoning, trade-off analysis, and a structured decision memo.

 ## Problem